michaelthielemans/Second-Brain/IoT/Theory/Basic Electronics.md

 #### NPN transistor
 - Collector +
-- Base -> should be more positive than the emmiter
+- Base -> should be more positive than the emitter
-- Emmiter -
+- Emitter -

-In a cut-off :
+In cut-off state :
 - There is no positive voltage on the base (not more positive that the emmiter)
 - There is no current flowing from collector to emmiter.

 In a conductive state:
-- A voltage higher than 0.7 V is applied to the base
+- A voltage higher than 0.7 V is applied to the base, you need to overwin the threshold voltage
-- a small current from base to emmiter can flow
+- A small current from base to the emitter will flow
-- A large current between collecter + and emmiter can flow.
+- A large current between collector + and emitter can flow.

 #### PNP transistor
 Collector -
 base : apply a negative voltage to get in a saturation state
 emmiter: +

-#### Cut-of fphase:
+#### Cut-of phase:
 no current from the base -> current from collector to emitter is blocked

 #### Saturation phase